Elizabeth Hoffman (professor)

-Celia Elizabeth (Betsy) Hoffman (born November 12, 1946) was Executive Vice President and Provost of Iowa State University from 2007-2012, where she remains as professor of economics.
-From 2000 to 2005, she was President of the University of Colorado System, where she is President Emerita.
-She is also a Senior Distinguished Fellow at the Searle Center on Law, Regulations, and Economic Growth at Northwestern University School of Law, and serves on numerous for-profit and non-profit Boards.
-She served on the National Science Board from 2002-2008.
+Celia Elizabeth (Betsy) Hoffman (born November 12, 1946) was executive vice president and provost of Iowa State University from 2007 to 2012, where she remains as professor of economics.
+From 2000 to 2005, she was president of the University of Colorado System, where she is president emerita.
+She is also a senior distinguished fellow at the Searle Center on Law, Regulations, and Economic Growth at Northwestern University School of Law, and serves on numerous for-profit and non-profit Boards.
+She served on the National Science Board from 2002 to 2008.
 Her published research is in the areas of Experimental economics, Cliometrics, and Behavioral Economics.

 Personal life

 Hoffman was born in Bryn Mawr, Pennsylvania.
 Her maternal grandfather, Andre Kalpaschnikoff, had escaped the Russian Revolution.
 Her mother and aunt married brothers, and she spent her early years living in a large house in Wayne, Pennsylvania, a suburb of Philadelphia, with her grandmother, mother, father, aunt, uncle, sister, and their three double-cousins, before moving to suburban Berwyn, Pennsylvania.
 She is married to economist Brian R. Binger.